How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 Perfect for groups <> 5-6hrs <> $360

-Writers Tips:
+Writer's Tips:

 Private shuttles are great for groups of 4-12 people.
 Shuttles are priced for 1-6 passengers.
-Plan to pay an additional $15 per extra passenger.
+Plan to pay an additional $15 per passenger beyond the first.

 Ask your driver to stop along the way.
 There is so much to see; your driver should know the area well.